Resources

 What Are Dental Crowns?

 Dental crowns are caps placed on the top of damaged teeth.
-You can think of them as little hats that go on top of your teeth to protect, cover, and restore the shape of a tooth when fillings aren’t enough.
+Think of them as little hats that go on top of your teeth to protect, cover, and restore the shape of a tooth when fillings aren’t enough.

 If you get a damaged tooth because of decay or trauma, a dentist might reshape your tooth to fit a replacement crown.
-Then, the crown is placed over the reshaped tooth to cover the visible portion.
+The crown is then placed over the reshaped tooth to cover the visible portion.

 You might need a crown to protect a weak tooth from breaking further or covering a tooth that needs a large filling.
 Crowns can also fix a broken tooth, keep a dental bridge in place, and cover a dental implant or root canal.

-Poor oral health from lack of brushing or flossing can lead to a build-up of plaque on the tooth.
-This can decrease the durability of a tooth and lead to infections of the nerve if they aren’t treated in time.
-In order to treat decay, the infected portion of the tooth must be removed, which leaves the inner portions of the tooth susceptible to damage.
+Poor oral health from lack of brushing or flossing can lead to plaque buildup on the tooth.
+If left untreated, this can decrease the durability of a tooth and lead to infections of the nerve.
+To treat decay, the infected portion of the tooth must be removed, which leaves the inner portions susceptible to damage.
 A crown covers this portion of the tooth to prevent further damage.

 Crowns can be made of many different materials.
 One of the most common materials is metal, including metal alloys like gold, palladium, chromium, or metal.
 These are extremely long-lasting and rarely break, allowing you to withstand biting and chewing force.